 How Many Vendors Do You Have?

-The market features approximately 15-20 vendors who sell great products from farms around New Jersey, including fresh produce, dairy, grass-fed meat, baked goods, sauces, and jellies, as well as locally made crafts and natural body products.
+Due to COVID-19 restrictions in 2020, we have just 8 vendors.
+Previously, the market featured approximately 15-20 vendors who sold great products from farms around New Jersey, including fresh produce, dairy, grass-fed meat, baked goods, sauces, and jellies, as well as locally made crafts and natural body products.

 Do You Have Special Programming and Events?

-The Market hosts yoga and other exercise sessions, children’s arts-and-crafts activities, cooking demonstrations, live music performances, and many other great events big and small throughout the Spring, Summer, and Fall.
+Due to COVID-19 restrictions in 2020, we have canceled all programming and events.
+Previously, the Market hosted yoga and other exercise sessions, children’s arts-and-crafts activities, cooking demonstrations, live music performances, and many other great events big and small throughout the Spring, Summer, and Fall.
 Check out our Events Calendar for more info!

 Do You Accept SNAP/EBT and WIC?

 Yes.
-Stony Hill Farms, Nature’s Own Farm, Headquarters Farm, Alstede Farms and RH Farms accept Food Stamp/SNAP through the market’s JC Doublebucks Token Program.
-Food Stamp/SNAP recipients are entitled to double their SNAP/Food Stamp dollars, up to $10 per market day.
+Stony Hill Farms, Nature’s Own Farm, Headquarters Farm, Alstede Farms, and RH Farms accept Food Stamp/SNAP tokens.
+We are also a part of City Green’s statewide Garden State Good Food Network, which means food stamp/SNAP recipients are entitled to double their SNAP/Food Stamp dollars, up to $10 per market day.
 Additionally, Alstede Farms and Stony Hill Farms accept SFMNP vouchers and WIC.
 We welcome all SFMNP/ SNAP/WIC program participants at our market.
 Stop by the Riverview Farmers Market/Farms in the Heights information table for more info at the market!